 Disability Services takes appropriate steps to determine qualifying disability statuses under the Americans with Disabilities Act of 1990, as amended in 2008.
 With guidance from the Association on Higher Education and Disability (AHEAD), Disability Services accepts and considers information from three primary sources while screening applications:

-- Consumer's self-report: We recognize that people with disabilities are experts of their own experiences and important sources of information.
+- Student's self-report: We recognize that people with disabilities are experts of their own experiences and important sources of information.
 Accordingly, we welcome self-disclosures and personal histories as critical elements of the application screening process.

 - Observation and interaction: In some cases, disability is apparent either in terms of presentation or effect, and Disability Services professional staff are experienced experts, able to make appropriate and reasonable judgments that contribute toward the determination of qualifying disability statuses.